 - Promising - Make them loyal by creating brand awareness and giving free trials.

-- About To Sleep - User will be lost if not reactivated.
-Recommend them popular products provide discounts for memberships.
+- About To Sleep - The user will be lost if not reactivated.
+Recommend them popular products and provide discounts for memberships.

 - Can’t Lose Them - Listen to their feedback, suggest them newer products, and make them stick to your platform.

 - Hibernating - Recommendations products for other categories and provide personalized offers.

-- Lost - Make your presence known by different campaigns.
+- Lost - Make your presence known through different campaigns.

-Let's see how it works on MoEngage dashboard -
+Let's see how it works on the MoEngage dashboard -

 By default App/Site Open is selected as Recency event, Frequency event is selected as 'Same as Recency Event'.
 Monetary event & Revenu Attribute is default set to the Conversion Goal Event and Revenu Attribute defined in MoEngage Dashboard > Settings > APP > General.

 Users can change these Recency, Frequency, and Monetary events and apply desired filters for the selected events.
 This helps run RFM analysis on a specific category, specific business unit, product, or service.

 Accounts do have an identifier (event attribute) for different currencies.
 This identifier has to be used to filter the monetary events.
-Needlessly to say Recency and frequency events should also be of that specific market or category or business unit for which the monetary event is being analyzed.
+Needless to say, Recency and frequency events should also be of that specific market or category, or business unit for which the monetary event is being analyzed.